 Whether you are just learning beginners photography techniques or you are an advanced amateur, make sure to take advantage of the related articles on lighting and composition tips on this site.
 Always keep it fun, with a childlike curiosity.

 We've all done it.
 We focus so much on the subject that it's easy to forget to see how the background is affecting our photograph.
+If the background is too "busy" looking, it will detract from your photo.
 This applies to all types of photography, not just shooting shadows.

 Make a conscious decision to observe how the background is affecting your photo.
 If you're not sure if you like the effect you're getting, shoot that photo, then shoot it again in a different way.
 You can pick a favorite afterwards.